 When are applications reviewed?

 The application deadline is December 1st.
 Program faculty will begin reviewing applications in January, with the expectation that an interview opportunity will be offered to viable candidates.
-Generally, these interviews are scheduled during February, and faculty attempt to make recommendations regarding admission shortly thereafter.
+Generally, these virtual interviews are scheduled during January-February, and faculty attempt to make recommendations regarding admission shortly thereafter.

 What components must be included in the personal statement?

-With that said, other topics a doctoral applicant might consider addressing in the statements include his/her preferred advisor, research interests, and reasons for pursuing a PhD as opposed to a MA/6th-Year.
+Other topics doctoral applicants might consider addressing in the statements include their preferred advisor, research interests, and reasons for pursuing a Ph.D. as opposed to a MA/6th-Year.

 How can I find out if my application is complete?